Ouxsoft/LHTML/docs/README.md

 </html>
 ```

-#### Example Document
+##### Elements
+LHTML5 modules allow for the language to also make use of custom elements that are not defined in the HTML5 spec.
 When an LHTML5 document is build for site visitor it SHOULD adhere to HTML5 standards without exception.
-The following is an example of an unparsed LHTML5 document, which would not be suitable to send to a vistor's web browser without properly being built by a LHTML5 parser.
+The following is an example of an unparsed LHTML5 document, which is
+clearly unsuitable to send to a visitor's web browser without having been passed through an LHTML5 parser.

+###### Example
 ```html5
 <html>
     <block name="NavBar" style="light"/>